-The M.S. program is administered by members of the Graduate Faculty of the Department of Geography and Environmental Studies.
-The Graduate Faculty consists of full-time, tenured or tenure- track faculty members who are eligible to teach graduate-level courses, serve on graduate committees, and direct theses in accordance with the standards of the Graduate College.
+The M.A.Geo program is administered by members of the Graduate Faculty of the Department of Geography and Environmental Studies.
+The Graduate Faculty consists of fulltime, tenured or tenure- track faculty members who are eligible to teach graduate-level courses, serve on graduate committees, and direct directed research projects in accordance with the standards of the Graduate College.